-The appellant University of Delhi, claimed that PP did not clarify the use of groundwater concerning the scarcity of groundwater.
+DU claimed that PP did not clarify the use of groundwater concerning the scarcity of groundwater.
 No study was found on the area's carrying capacity study about available resources as per the direction of the Tribunal.
 PP responded that they have signed a No Objection Certificate (NOC) and would not use groundwater for their project.
-The site falls in Groundwater Discharge Zone, which PP had failed to disclose in Form I.
+The site falls in Groundwater Discharge Zone, which PP failed to disclose in Form I.